untoldengine/UntoldEngine/README.md

 high-performance Apple-platform spatial visualization apps**, giving developers full control over rendering, shaders, and the engine pipeline.

+**Vision:** An engine that empowers creativity and never stands in its way.

+**Mission:** Build a reliable engine that lets developers focus on creating, not troubleshooting the tools they depend on.

+Want to help build it?
+Our [Engineering Principles](ENGINEERING_PRINCIPLES.md) show you how we work — join us.

 Untold Engine is built for developers and teams who:

 - Need **full control over Metal rendering, shaders, and engine systems**